Six Flags Entertainment

 EPS came in at -$1.23.
 The five earnings estimates compiled by S&P Capital IQ forecast -$1.61 per share.
 GAAP EPS were -$1.23 for Q1 versus -$2.11 per share for the prior-year quarter.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-The stock has a two-star rating (out of five) at Motley Fool CAPS, with 28 members rating the stock outperform and nine members rating it underperform.
-Among nine CAPS All-Star picks (recommendations by the highest-ranked CAPS members), seven give Six Flags Entertainment a green thumbs-up, and two give it a red thumbs-down.
+The stock has a two-star rating (out of five) at Motley Fool CAPS, with 35 members out of 56 rating the stock outperform, and 21 members rating it underperform.
+Among 15 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 12 give Six Flags Entertainment a green thumbs-up, and three give it a red thumbs-down.

 - Add Six Flags Entertainment to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.